MSHS-OAO/RTC-Oncology/README.md

 Hala Sweidan, So Youn Kweon, Armando Villegas, Asala Erekat

 # R Version
 This application uses R version 3.6.1.
-Please use the link to downlaod the correct R version: https://mirror.las.iastate.edu/CRAN/bin/windows/base/old/3.6.1/
+Please use the link to download the correct R version: https://mirror.las.iastate.edu/CRAN/bin/windows/base/old/3.6.1/
 # Installation
 To run this application download the Volume Anlayis branch in this repo and then run the following files in the order they are written:
   1. Future_Oncology_Global.R